What is an assisted vaginal birth?

 Your midwife or obstetrician will explain whatever the reasons are for recommending an assisted birth, along with going through the procedure with you and their choice of instruments.

-7. What should I expect before an assistant vagina birth?
+What should I expect before an assisted vagina birth?

-In some cases an episotomy may be required.
+In some cases, an episiotomy may be required.
 This is a cut in order to enlarge your vagina opening, allowing the birth to take place.

 Yes, as follows: